We were delighted to receive completion photos for the new lecture and performance theatre at Queen Elizabeth’s Grammar School in Faversham, Kent.

 - High quality ventilation and soundproofing

-The new auditorium will serve as a performance space for music and drama students, as well as a venue for lectures and speaking events.
-The building will also provide a display area for exhibitions and a community space for local groups and performers.
+The new auditorium serves as a performance space for music and drama students, as well as a venue for lectures and speaking events.
+The building also provides a display area for exhibitions and a community space for local groups and performers.

-The extension is being integrated with the Sixth Form Centre which was originally designed by architects Lee Evans Partnership and constructed in 2015.
+The extension has been integrated with the Sixth Form Centre which was originally designed by architects Lee Evans Partnership and constructed in 2015.

-The 2-storey extension will be a steel frame construction with Durisol Woodcrete wall form units.
+The 2-storey extension is a steel frame construction with Durisol Woodcrete wall form units.
 These are a sustainable and cost-effective alternative to traditional methods of construction.
 The pre-insulated interlocking blocks are dry stacked together to form the walls, then in-filled with concrete to form a monolithic structural walling system.
-The award-winning wall form units are manufactured in South Wales from woodcrete – recycled cement-bonded wood fibre material.
+The award-winning wall form units are manufactured in South Wales from ‘woodcrete’ – a recycled cement-bonded wood fibre material.

-Gyoury Self is providing structural engineering for the project.
-The main contractor is Kent Structures and the steel frame has been fabricated by Southfield Structural Services.
+Gyoury Self provided structural engineering for the project.
+The main design and build contractor was Kent Structures and the steel frame was fabricated by Southfield Structural Services.

 Do you need Consulting Engineers for an education project?

 We have provided structural and civil engineering services on numerous education projects – from school extensions, to extensive university campus and student accommodation schemes.
-To find out more you can explore Our Projects and Commercial Services pages or simply Contact Us to discuss your project with one of our engineers.
+To find out more you can explore our Education Sector page or simply Contact Us to discuss your project with one of our engineers.